-Canberra’s property market has been a quiet steady achiever – but is it a good place to invest?
+Canberra’s property market has been a quite steady achiever – but is it a good place to invest?

 Sure, Canberra is less than 300km southwest of Sydney, and it has enjoyed solid capital growth of 23 per cent over the past five years and 10 per cent in the past 12 months.